rsmharsha/express-restaurant-api/README.md

 - **Filterable:** Specific data can be requested using query parameters.
 - **Beginner Friendly:** No authentication required—just fetch and go.

+## 🚦 Rate Limiting

+To prevent abuse and ensure fair usage, this API is rate-limited.

+- **Limit:** 100 requests per 15 minutes
+- **Scope:** Per IP address
+- **Response on limit exceeded:** `429 Too Many Requests`

+This helps keep the API stable and available for everyone.

 ## 📦 Tech Stack

 - **Runtime:** Node.js